 This course introduces the student to related basic procedures and practices using scissors, shears, razors and clippers.
 The course also looks at client consultation and recommendation, safety procedures and record keeping.
-Corequisites: CSMT109, CSMT118 and CSMT123.
+Corequisites: CSMT118 and CSMT123.

-- Understand why professional hair cutting is the foundation for hair Design in the salon. - Conduct a scalp and hair analysis. - Explain the difference between a stationary and traveling guide. - Define low elevation, high elevation, reverse elevation and blended Elevation. - Describe how to cut very curly hair. - Understand and identify the elements of design. - Understand and define the art principles in hair design. - List and analyze the different facial types. - Demonstrate how to minimize facial flaws with hair design. - Know to find a natural part.

-CSMT139: Cosmetology Theory II (4 credits)

-The students will review the New Mexico Cosmetology State Laws and Regulations.
-It will include a study of the practices and techniques that are needed to pass the State Board exam for cosmetology.
-Prerequisite: CSMT126.
-Corequisites: CSMT148 and CSMT152.

-- The Determined student will be able to project a positive attitude and a sense of personal integrity and self-confidence. - Practice effective communication skills, visual poise, and proper Grooming. - Respects the needs to deliver worthy service for value received in the Employeremployee relationship. - Perform basic manipulative skills in the areas of hair styling, hair Shaping, hair coloring, texture services, scalp and hair conditioning, skin and makeup, manicures, pedicures and nail extensions. - Perform the basic analytical skills to determine proper makeup, hair style and color application for the overdue image. - Apply learned theory, technical information and related matter to assure sound judgments, decisions, and procedures. - Project a positive attitude and a sense of personal integrity and self-confidence.

-CSMT143: Facials (4 credits)

-This course introduces the Student the related theory, anatomy, Physiology, procedures and practical applications, products, theory of massage, various skin conditions, makeup application, removal of unwanted hair, client consultations, record keeping and safety.
-Prerequisite: CSMT126.
-Corequisites: CSMT148 and CSMT148 and CSMT148 and CSMT152.

-- Understand the purpose of massage. - Describe the manipulations in massage and their benefits.
+Learni ng Outcomes: Understand why professional hair cutting is the foundation for hair Design in the salon.
+Conduct a scalp and hair analysis.
+Explain the difference between a stationary and traveling guide.
+Define low elevation, high elevation, reverse elevation and blended Elevation.
+Describe how to cut very curly hair.
+Understand and identify the elements of design.
+Understand and define the art principles in hair design.
+List and analyze the different facial types.
+Demonstrate how to minimize facial flaws with hair design.
+Know to find a natural part.
+CCMT Γ139: Cosmetology Theory II (4 credits) idents will review the New Mexico Cosmetology State Laws and Regulations.
+It will include a of the practices and techniques that are needed to pass the State Board exam for cosmetology. - uisite: CSMT126 .
+Corequisites: CSMT143 , CSMT148 and CSMT152 . · Learni ng Outcomes: The Determined student will be able to project a positive attitude and a sense of personal integrity and self-confidence.
+Practice effective communication skills, visual poise, and proper Grooming.
+Respects the needs to deliver worthy service for value received in the Employer- employee relationship.
+Perform basic manipulative skills in the areas of hair styling, hair Shaping, hair coloring, texture services, scalp and hair conditioning, skin and makeup, manicures, pedicures and nail extensions.
+Perform the basic analytical skills to determine proper makeup, hair style and color application for the overdue image.
+Apply learned theory, technical information and related matter to assure sound judgments, decisions, and procedures.
+Project a positive attitude and a sense of personal integrity and self-confidence.
+Troject a positive attitude and a sense of personal integrity and sen confidence.
+CSMT Γ143: Facials (4 credits) urse introduces the Student the related theory, anatomy, Physiology, procedures and practical applica tions, products, theory of massage, various skin conditions, makeup application, removal of ted hair, client consultations, record keeping and safety.
+Prerequisite: CSMT126 .
+Corequisites: CSMT1 39 , CSMT148 and CSMT152 . na Outcomes ∟eariii □ ng Outcomes: Understand the purpose of massage Understand the purpose of massage. Ш Describe the manipulations in massage and their benefits.